desmondwong1215/tp/docs/UserGuide.md

 **Tips:**<br>
 * You can enter multiple keywords, separated by spaces.<br>
+* If the user enter an invalid keyword (e.g., a name that contains special characters), no student will be found with that keyword.
 * For example, typing `find_student_by_name Jane Doe` will return all students that contain either “Jane” or “Doe” in their names.<br>

 </box>